-Use the Web to work together.
-A neighborhood or a group of friends can use a website, provided free of charge by some hosts such as Geocities, to advertise and organize such things as tool exchanges, work parties, and food co-ops.
+- Use the internet to work together.
+A neighborhood or a group of friends can use a website, provided free of charge by some hosts, to advertise and organize such things as tool exchanges, work parties, and food co-ops.

 As you can see, there are a variety of ways to work with others in order to accomplish the things you desire.
 The more work and expenses you can share, the more money and effort you will save.

 Share your thoughts about this article with the editor: Click Here